biospatial Compliance

 2. Reports summarizing audit activities shall be retained for a period of six years.

-3. Audit log data is retained locally on the audit log server for a 90-day period.
+3. Audit log data is retained for 450 days.

 Potential Trigger Events